sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/02 - Glitched Game.md

 "Hhhmm..."
 She wasn't so sure.
 Her hand slowly reached for the pull-chain that triggered the floor trap.

-"Oh this is new.
-What's going on now?"
+"*Oh this is new.
+What's going on now?*"

 There it was again.
 And with it came a feeling she hadn't felt for a while, but which she could recognise.